SurpriseDog/WordTree/Readme.md

  Word lists can be in csv format, text or the "My Clippings.txt" from kindle E-reader
  * One word per line
  * Words cannot have any spaces in them.
- * It will automatically strip punctuation from any words found.
-Such as if a word ends in a comma, "quotation mark" or period.
  * I have not tested any other Kindle's format besides my own.
 Let me know if it works or not for you and what version kindle you have.

  Usage: ./wordtree.py your_word_list.txt

-**Comparing words against anki**
+**Comparing words with anki**

-Checks against your anki database, and prints matching cards.
+Checks to see if the words exist in your anki database, and prints matching cards.
 I find this useful to make sure I don't try to add the same card twice.
 The anki database is read in read only mode.
 If the database is busy (because you are using the anki app), it will switch to reading a cached version (if available).
+Closing anki should solve this problem and give you the most up-to-date copy of your cards.

 Here are the locations of the anki databases.